|Type of Study||Fee|

 - Opportunities for work placements and overseas study, including a year in the USA

 - Taught by internationally-leading researchers in parasitology, biomedical science and molecular biology

 Biology is the science of living things and is also used to explain how humans interact with and influence the natural environment.
 Furthering our knowledge in biology has led to new technological advances and a deeper understanding of the world around us.

-You will get plenty of hands-on experience in the labs as well as many fieldwork opportunities.
-Practical training will equip you with many of the subject-specific, personal and practical skills you will need for your future career.
+This course will develop your appreciation of the diversity of living organisms and your understanding of biological principles.
+You will benefit from plenty of hands-on experience in the labs as well as fieldwork opportunities.
+Practical training in our state of the art Bodmer Laboratories will equip you with many of the subject-specific, personal and practical skills that you will need for your future career.

 In year 1 you will study a range of topics in six modules covering both theory and practice across the biological sciences.

 In year 2 at the University of Toledo, you can choose from a range of modules similar to those offered in year 2 of the degree at Salford.
 You will be supported by a tutor based in Salford whom you will have had as your 1st year tutor.
 You will also be supported by a local tutor in Toledo.

 Plus two options from: